You Need To Try These Soccer Video Games

 NHL ’94 (released March 15, 1993)

-The earliest game on this list set the standard for sports video games.
+One of the earliest games on this list set the standard for sports video games.
 Sure there were some solid efforts before, but this game combined licensed players (Mario Lemieux was OP AF) with incredibly tight controls.
 The number of features in a game made 24 years ago is staggering: player skill ratings with hot/cold streaks, player-specific moves/shots, replay (with reverse angles), crowd meter, organ music matching home arenas and more.
 This game was truly ahead of its time.

 Not a soccer game?
 Well, maybe.
 But it has everything that makes FIFA/PES great and has the feel of a great indoor soccer game.
 Even the sounds were incredible.
 Just don’t do wrap-arounds, because those were cheap.
 And don’t ask Jeremy Roenick about it.